-Variety is the spice of life, but not for exercise.
-It’s easy to get bored with your fitness routine if you’re constantly doing the same exercises.
+Are you interested in learning more about clean exercise?
+Variety is the spice of life, but not for training.
+It’s easy to get bored with your fitness routine if you constantly do the same exercises.
 But what if I told you there was one exercise that could help improve your strength and flexibility?
-The clean exercise may be just what you need!
+The clean movement may be just what you need!

 How to perform the clean exercise?

-You can categorize the movements into three major sets:
+You can categorize the movements into three significant sets:

 - Hip and back extension